-It is very important to stay within the weight ratings of your trailer and tow vehicle.
-Learning these definitions will help you safely manage your trailer's weight and balance.
-Towing vehicle and trailer weight numbers typically fall into these two categories:
+It is very important to stay within the weight ratings of your truck.
+Learning these definitions will help you safely manage your vehicle's weight and balance.
+Vehicle weight numbers typically fall into these two categories:

 - Ratings are maximum limits that under no circumstance should be exceeded.
 These limits are established by nuCamp and our part manufacturers in the design of the trailer. - Weight and Load are generally interchangeable terms.
 Weight is measured by putting a vehicle, trailer, cargo, or other components on a scale.
-Vehicles and cargo have weight or mass, which creates loads on tires, axles, and hitches Common Definitions:
+Vehicles and cargo have weight or mass, which create loads on tires, axles, and hitches.

+Common Definitions: